 4.10 STUDENT RESEARCH PLANS, ORAL COMPREHENSIVE EXAMINATIONS.
 In your 3rd semester, you must submit a copy of the final description of RESEARCH PROGRESS AND PLANS to the Director of Graduate Studies (i.e., the Graduate Office) and each of your committee members together with a date, time, and place (approved by your committee) for the oral presentation of the plan to your Advisory Committee (see next paragraph for scheduling).
 Use the "Plan" title page in the back of this handbook (section 9.05) as the cover page of the Plan.
-Your advisor must sign the title page before it will be accepted by the Director of Graduate Studies.
+Your advisor must sign the title page before it is accepted by the Director of Graduate Studies.
 The PLAN shall serve as the ORAL COMPREHENSIVE EXAMINATION for the Ph.D. degree (i.e., this examination also satisfies the Graduate School requirement for a Comprehensive Assessment of Candidates for the M.S.).
 Thus, your full advisory committee (4.07) (or substitute members) must be present for the examination.
 The committee will question you on the (a) specific knowledge of the research project, (b) general knowledge of the research field and (c) research progress to date.
+Since this is a formal examination, it is prohibited for the student to bring food or drinks for the Advisory Committee.

 Scheduling of the Plan: If the Plan semester occurs in the Fall, the Plan must be defended between the first day of the semester and November 15 and must be scheduled by September 15.
 If the Plan semester occurs in the Spring, the Plan must be defended between the first day of the semester and April 15 and must be scheduled by February 15.
 (If any of these dates falls on a weekend, the deadline is the next business day.)
 After you schedule the date and time of the plan defense with the committee members, notify the Director of Graduate Studies (send the email to the Graduate Office) of the defense date and time.
-You will turn in a final copy of your plan to the Director of Graduate Studies (this means the Graduate Office) and your doctoral committee one week before the defense date.
+You will turn in a final copy of your plan to the Director of

+Graduate Studies (this means the Graduate Office) and your doctoral committee one week before the defense date.
 Hardcopies of (1) the final Plan, (2) the plan cover sheet with the top half filled out (title, submission date, advisor signature, and committee member names), and (3) a copy of your unofficial transcripts must be turned in to the Director of Graduate Studies (i.e. the Graduate office).
 You only need to submit a copy of the plan (email or hardcopy) to your doctoral committee.
 Ask which one they prefer.